Broderick-Westrope/amalgo/README.md

 ## Features

-- 📁 **Directory Tree Generation**: Creates a visual representation of your project structure
+- 📁 **Directory Tree Generation**: Creates a visual representation of your project structure.
-- 📝 **Code Content Dumping**: Consolidates all source files into a single document
+- 📝 **Code Content Dumping**: Consolidates all source files into a single document.
+- 🎯 **Flexible Filtering**: Include/exclude files using the gitignore pattern syntax.
-- 🔍 **Language-Specific Outlines**: Generates structural outlines for supported programming languages
+- 🔍 **Language-Specific Outlines**: Generates structural outlines for supported programming languages.
-- 🎨 **Syntax Support**: Currently supports Go, with extensibility for other languages
+- 🎨 **Syntax Support**: The language outlines feature currently supports Go, with extensibility for other languages.
+All other features are language agnostic.
-- ⚡ **Flexible Filtering**: Include/exclude files using glob patterns
-- 🚫 **Binary File Handling**: Option to skip or include binary files
+- 🚫 **Binary File Handling**: Option to skip or include binary files.
-- 🎯 **Selective Processing**: Ignore specific directories and hidden files

 ## Installation